 The Board receives numerous questions from occupational therapists regarding advanced practice.
 Listed below are some of the most frequently asked questions we hope will be helpful.
 We will update this section on a regular basis as questions are received.
 If you have a specific question, you may e-mail the Board at firstname.lastname@example.org.
-For tips on completing your advanced practice application and portfolio, please access the Advanced Practice link from our home page and click on Application for Advanced Practice Certification.
+For tips on completing your advanced practice application and portfolio, please access the Advanced Practice link from our home page and click on Application for Advanced Practice Approval.

 Frequently Asked Questions Regarding Advanced Practice